carsoncole/tree-recycle/README.md

     config.action_mailer.default_url_options = { host: 'site@example.com' }

-#### SMS notifications
+### SMS notifications

+An SMS service is needed if you want to be able to send SMS notifications.
+This is particularly useful when a driver can not locate a tree pickup.
+They can indicate a missing tree in the app and it will immediately send an SMS notification.
+It is not uncommon for people to forget to put their trees out for pickup.
 SMS notifications are configured to send via Twilio, but this could be modified for any service in the Sms class `sms.rb`.
-Keys must be set in the Rails credentials file.
+Keys must be set in the Rails ```config/credentials.yml.enc``` file.

-#### Error monitoring (optional)

-Rollbar.io is integrated for error monitoring, This can be easily replaced with other services.
-The configuration file is `config/initializers/rollbar.rb` and the access token is stored in the Rails credentials file, which is the only thing that needs to be updated for it to work within your own Rollbar account.
-Rollbar is free for 5,000 errors a month, which should easily cover it.

-To remove Rollbar completely, removed from the ```Gemfile``` and ```initializers/rollbar.rb```.
+## Installation

+You will need to install the application locally, before which you can then deploy to your Heroku account.

+1. Application install

+Install Ruby on Rails 7, Ruby > 3.0.0, and PostgreSQL.
+Then `bundle install` to install the necessary gems.

-#### Setup
+2. Setup the database.

+To setup the database, which gets its configuration from `db/database.yml`:

+    rails db:create

+For development use, there is seed data that can be loaded if you want to see the site configured with zones, routes, and reservations and other data by

+    rails db:seed

+In production, Heroku will configure settings when you initially deploy.

+3. Edit the config file `config/initializers/constants.rb`, accordingly.

+4. Update the Sources.

+When taking reservations, users select from a drop down where they heard about the event.
+The choices are hard-coded as an Enum in `reservation.rb` and should be configured to fit your own community.

+    enum :heard_about_source, { facebook: 1, safeway_flyer: 6, christmas_tree_lot_flyer: 7, nextdoor: 2, newspaper: 8, roadside_sign: 3, 'Town & Country reader board': 9, word_of_mouth: 4, email_reminder_from_us: 5, other: 99 }

+5. Startup

 To start up the application:

     % bundle install
     % rails s

-## Use
+6. Configure admin users

 Users in the application are only necessary for management of the event.
 The initial adminstrator/owner user should be created directly in the console.